$\infty$-Dold-Kan correspondence via representation theory

-Then, by Proposition \ref{ccsq} and since $\D$ is a pointed derivator, the right Kan extension induces an equivalence onto the essential image that consists of the objects $X \in \D^{\tilde{K}^3_{1,2}}$ such that the square (\ref{square1}) is cartesian and vanishes in the position $(0,1)$ i.e. it induces an equivalence onto $\D^{K^3_{1,2}}$.
-Since both the Kan extensions $(i^3_{1,2})_*$ and $(i^3_{1,3})_!$ are fully faithful, the composition $(i^3_{1,2})_*(i^3_{1,3})_!$ is fully faithful and then it induces an equivalence onto the strict full subderivator $\D^{K^3_{1,2}}$ so that we can consider the inverse equivalence Since we also have the equivalence given by $(i^3_{1,1})_!$, we get the desired one by considering the following composition:
+By Proposition \ref{ccsq}, the right Kan extension induces an equivalence onto the essential image that consists of the objects $X \in \D^{\tilde{K}^3_{1,2}}$ such that the square (\ref{square1}) is cartesian and vanishes in the position $(0,1)$ \ie it induces an equivalence onto $\D^{K^3_{1,2}}$.
+Since both the Kan extensions $(i^3_{1,2})_*$ and $(i^3_{1,3})_!$ are fully faithful, the composition $(i^3_{1,2})_*(i^3_{1,3})_!$ is fully faithful and then it induces an equivalence onto the strict full subderivator $\D^{K^3_{1,2}}$ so that we can consider the inverse equivalence Notice that in this case the restrictions do restrict to functors between the corresponding strict full subderivators.
+Thus, we get the following simplified formula:

+Since we also have the equivalence given by $(i^3_{1,1})_!$, we get the desired equivalence by considering the following composition: